 - Indexes and queries must use reflection to query fields and properties in cache objects. - Custom data serialization is required to achieve performance for complex objects. - It is difficult to work with graphs of objects.
-The application must store artificial references between objects and manually join the objects together.
+You must develop the application to store artificial references between objects and manually join the objects.